-In this latest addition to our VST Plugin Directory, I’ve tried covering the best freeware parametric equalizer VST plugins.
+In this latest addition to our VST Plugin Directory, I tried to cover the best freeware parametric equalizer VST plugins.
 In case your favorite free parametric EQ isn’t included in the list, please suggest it in the comments section below.

 Note that there is a separate article covering freeware graphic equalizer VST plugins.
 If you’d like to learn more about different types of equalizers check out this great article by Ethan Winer.
-And here’s my favorite tutorial covering the subject of equalization in digital audio.
-OK, on to the freebies now!
+And here’s one of my favorite EQ tutorials.

 Follow the links for more info: